spotDL/spotify-downloader/docs/code/CODE_GUIDELINES.md

 Now, now, you don't expect us to follow all of these while writing code do you?
 Nope we don't - that's a lot to ask.
 But we absolutely need you to follow [Naming conventions](#Naming-conventions) and [Zero-base accounting](#Zero-base-accounting).
 We also ask that you do your level best to comply with other guidelines, but feel free to be flexible in that.
-We have no intension to accept code that totally disregards the conventions.
+We have no intention to accept code that totally disregards the conventions.